Uwe Boll: Early life

 Boll was born in Wermelskirchen and studied at the University of Cologne.
-He holds a PhD in literature; in 1994, he published a dissertation (doctorate thesis) at the University of Siegen.
+He holds a PhD in literature; in 1994, he published a dissertation at the University of Siegen.

 Boll first decided to go into the movie business at ten years old after seeing Marlon Brando's Mutiny on the Bounty.

 Career

 Films

 Boll's first two major releases were the horror movie Blackwoods and the drama Heart of America, both of which he directed and co-wrote.

 He achieved recognition for loosely adapting video games into movies, having directed and produced a number of such adaptations, including House of the Dead, Alone in the Dark, Alone in the Dark II, BloodRayne, BloodRayne 2: Deliverance, BloodRayne: The Third Reich, In the Name of the King, In the Name of the King 2: Two Worlds, In the Name of the King 3: The Last Mission, Postal, and Far Cry.

 In the opening credits to Seed (2007), Boll used footage of animal abuse and torture he acquired from PETA to underscore the film's nihilism.
-He has also promised to donate 2.5 percent of his net profits from Seed to PETA.
+He has also promised to donate 2.5% of his net profits from Seed to PETA.

-In September 2010, a trailer for Boll's film, titled Auschwitz, about the concentration camp, was posted on YouTube.
+In September 2010, a trailer for Boll's film, titled Auschwitz, about the concentration camp of the same name, was posted on YouTube.
 The trailer, in which Boll appears as an SS gas chamber guard, contains explicit scenes of the brutalization and killing of concentration camp inmates.
 Boll has been quoted as saying that films such as Schindler's List "no longer had the ability to reach young people and that it was his duty as a German to make the film as a way of confronting the past."

-In 2010 Boll was the subject of a documentary film titled Raging Boll, directed by Dan West, which premiered at the Austin Film Festival in October 2010.
+In 2010, Boll was the subject of a documentary film titled Raging Boll, directed by Dan West, which premiered at the Austin Film Festival in October 2010.

+In 2011, Boll released Blubberella, a satirical take on superhero movies and a critique of Marvel’s MCU.
+Boll said, "...my criticism of the MCU in the past could be seen as part of my satirical approach rather than a personal stance on the entire cinematic universe concept."

 In March 2012, it was announced he had finished directing a short horror story for the anthology film The Profane Exhibit.
 The story, inspired by Josef Fritzl, focuses on parents with a daughter locked in a room, where they can partake in immoral acts against her.